 I know not everyone is into churches as an institution.
 Church makes me crazy sometimes, too.
 But there is straight up no other place where a person can go and have interactions of the type we have at church.
 It’s not always the Rock that heals.
 Sometimes it’s just a rock from a little boy’s pocket.

 Sometimes I think I need a miracle, but what I really need is just a little genuine human interaction to remind me of my value and connectedness with the human family.
-Church is the best place I’ve found for mixing with people who are different from me, people who irritate and inspire, and little boys with their pockets full of rocks.
+This Church on the Gold Coast is the best place I’ve found for mixing with people who are different from me, people who irritate and inspire, and little boys with their pockets full of rocks.
 I need them and their rocks.
 I need Church.